 Probiotic refers to the bacteria that we get from foods (and supplements) that are thought to have beneficial effects in the body.
 The lactobacillus and bifidobacteria that we get from yogurt, for example, are some of the more common types of probiotic bacteria.

-Prebiotics refer to those foods that we consume which also provide fuel for the bacteria that inhabit our intestines.
+Prebiotic refers to the foods we consume that also provide fuel for the bacteria that inhabit our intestines.
 This fuel is mostly in the form of plant fibers from vegetables, grains, and legumes.
 We humans lack the enzymes to digest these fibers, so they arrive more or less intact in the large colon.
 Unlike us, the bacteria living there have the enzymes to digest them.
 Eating more of these foods can bolster the health and vitality of your intestinal population.

 As they go about their cellular business, bacteria produce (among other things) hydrogen peroxide.
 This may protect us from salmonella and other pathogenic bacteria or yeasts that might be hanging around the neighborhood looking for trouble.